What is Product Analytics?

 Product analytics is a robust set of tools that allow product managers and product teams to assess the performance of the digital experiences they build.
 Product analytics provides critical information to optimize performance, diagnose problems, and correlate customer activity with long-term value.

-If you’re responsible for creating a great website or digital product, product analytics can tell you who is using your product … and how … and where … and when.
+If you’re responsible for creating websites and digital experiences, product analytics can tell you exactly who is using them.
+And how.
+And where.
+And when.

-Product analytics software gives you to tools to see exactly what is happening in their products.
+Product analytics software gives teams and leaders tools to see exactly what is happening in their products.
 You can assess users’ digital experiences, optimize performance of product usage, diagnose problems in your customer experience, correlate customer activity with LTV, and more.

-You want to know which features customers use—and which they ignore.
+Then pair these insights with qualitative tools to see what people are experiencing.
+Then you’ll know which features customers use.
+Which they ignore.
 Where users experience friction.
 How to best reduce churn.
 And where you can personalize interaction for users.

 Why are Product Analytics important?